ministryofjustice/hmpps-digital-prison-reporting-frontend/docs/components/list-report.md

 ## Notes

-The List Report is intended to be used from the server-side (see the JavaScript tab  above); providing the required data and configuration in Node.js.
+The List Report is intended to be used from the server-side (see the two options in the JavaScript tab  above); providing the required data and configuration in Node.js.

 The filtering, sorting, etc. are then all handled within the component.

+If you are using the Request Handler method of rendering the page, then the API calls to fetch definitions and data, and authentication, are handled within the library.
+However, the expectation is that the API it calls has been created using the [API library](https://github.com/ministryofjustice/hmpps-digital-prison-reporting-lib).